skip to main content

 Provider star ratings are based on user reviews and our independent customer satisfaction survey.

-Our Mercury Broadband internet review
+Our Mercury internet review

-Mercury Broadband is a small provider that offers fixed wireless internet in two areas: one in northeastern Kansas, near Topeka, and another in northern Indiana, extending across the border into Michigan.
+Mercury is a small provider that offers fixed wireless internet in two areas: one in northeastern Kansas, near Topeka, and another in northern Indiana, extending across the border into Michigan.
 The company is building its fiber-optic network near Kalamazoo, offering gigabit speeds to residents of southern Michigan.

 Pros